dougeby/IntuneDocs/intune/app-protection-policy.md

 - The end user must sign into the app using their AAD account.

-## App protection policies and Microsoft Office apps
+## App protection policies for Microsoft Office apps

+There are a few additional requirements that you want to be aware of when using App protection policies with Microsoft Office apps.

 ### Outlook mobile app
 The additional requirements to use the [Outlook mobile app](https://products.office.com/outlook) include the following: